Marion L. Nutt

 The battle was over.
 The mission was successful.
 The Hill was conquered.
 But it was four days too late for our family:

 Uncle Marion was killed in action, in the battle for Hill 609, on April 28, 1943.
 The Hill was successfully taken on May 2.
 Officially, the North African campaign ended May 13, 1943.

 The list is lengthy at the end of the 47-page report: Wounded in Action; Killed in Action.

 In the report, he is simply number 36160539.
 But in reality, he is our son, our brother, our uncle.
+He is the small town dirt farmer who left his large family to serve his country.
 He is one in a huge family of patriots – of citizens who love this country, the United States of America – of people who stand in respect for the flag, the pledge, and the National Anthem – one of dozens in this family who served and continue to serve in the armed forces and within their communities.
 He is an example of honor.

-Now, as pride swells my throat and wet drops of love roll down my face, I know why.
-It is because I am an American and a piece of a great family that had an Uncle Marion.
+Now, as my throat swells with pride and wet drops of love roll down my cheeks, I know the reason.
+It is because I am an American and a piece of a great family that loved a hero named Marion.